 Gymnase, is a stop during your day, a familiar place.

 We also train to enjoy the rest of our life.

 Maude Smith Gagnon

-has been offering classes of various intensities for 12 years, focusing on the precision of Pilates and the intensity of CrossFit.
+Founder and owner of Gymnase, has been offering classes of various intensities for 13 years, focusing on the precision of Pilates and the intensity of CrossFit.
 Her various trainings allowed her to acquire an in-depth knowledge of the body and posture.
 She specializes in clients with a particular physical condition (pregnant women, people who have suffered injuries, people with arthritis or tendonitis, etc.).

 is a trainer, marathon runner and devotee of callisthenics.
 He is passionate about everything related to body mechanics and health in general.
 He is also interested in food and its impact on our lives.
 Co-founder of TRIBARTA, a group dedicated to the development of callisthenics in Quebec, Sylla has completed Can-Fit-Pro's PTS-1 Private Coaching course.
 He also studied Capoeira with Fogo contramestre, and Thai boxing with Mark Graves.
 All these disciplines are at the origin of his use of movement sequences in his functional training method.